vacp2p/rfc/content/docs/rfcs/75/README.md

 ### GetNonBoundaryNodesRequest

 This message is sent by a client that wants to sync with its peer.
-It is a list of Nodes of which are either missing or have a merkle mismatch inside the local Prolly tree when compared with corresponding Nodes present in the peer's Prolly tree.
+It is a list of Nodes that are either missing or have a Merkle mismatch inside the local Prolly tree when compared with corresponding Nodes present in the peer's Prolly tree.
-Peer will respond with GetNonBoundaryNodesResponse message.
+Peer will respond with a GetNonBoundaryNodesResponse message.

 ### GetNonBoundaryNodesResponse

 This message is sent by the peer/server in response to the GetNonBoundaryNodesRequest message.
-For the each requested Node, it contains the non-boundary Nodes present just one level below it in the Prolly tree.
+For each requested Node, it contains the non-boundary Nodes present just one level below it in the Prolly tree.
 Client can then use these intermediate Nodes to traverse the tree further and find the missing Nodes.

 # Implementation of Sync using Prolly tree (PoC version)